Guardian and Conservatorship Law

 Do you need help setting up a guardianship to protect a family member or loved one?
 Guardianship is a legal process designed to protect and execute the rights of a person who is deemed incapacitated and can no longer make their own decisions.
 Guardianship applies when that person has not made any plans for this situation in advance or when people are in conflict about the decisions being made by the caregivers or agents under a Durable Financial Power of Attorney or designation of Health Care Representative.

-Guardianship attorneys advise you about the process of obtaining guardianship and the type of legal and welfare decisions you can make as a legal guardian.
-Whether you need guidance with guardianship paperwork or representation once the guardian is appointed, a guardianship lawyer will advise you of your legal rights.
+Our attorneys advise you about the process of obtaining guardianship and the type of legal and welfare decisions you can make as a legal guardian.
+Whether you need guidance with guardianship paperwork or representation once the guardian is appointed, a lawyer will advise you of your legal rights.

 Why hire a Guardianship attorney